dogukandemir/blog-posts/en/connect-to-windows-server-on-aws/connect-to-windows-server-on-aws.md

 Congratulations.
 You have successfully connected to your Windows server.
-Next blog post will be about how to install node.js to this server, we will create a hello world application and learn how to access that application.
+Next blog post will be about how to install node.js to this server.